HeskeyBaozi/learn-to/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# mock json server at localhost:3000
+# serve with hot reload at localhost:8080 mock server at localhost:8000
 npm run mock

-# devserver and mock server
-npm run mock-dev

 # build for production with minification
 npm run build